Instructions on joining the Members Only Forum

 Yujin replied to DayShift's topic in General Discussion about Pattaya

 Winston's need to return home for proper medical treatment is an important lesson for all of us.
 Many of us have health insurance through our employers or credit cards that will cover treatment overseas.
 However, getting back home is the problem if you're seriously ill or injured and can't fly via a commercial airlines.
 The only "travel" insurance that I buy is medical evacuation or air ambulance coverage through http://www.medjetassistance.com/ You can purchase coverage for an entire year or several weeks.
-A friend of mine had the fortune or misfortune of using their -
+A friend of mine had the fortune or misfortune of using their services.
+While in Ecuador, he jumped off the top of a waterfall, hit the water wrong, and broke his back.
+Within three days, an air ambulance flew down to Quito to pick him up and fly him back to a hospital in his hometown of San Francisco.
+He was totally amazed and grateful at their quick response. -

 Cheap family hotel near Sukhumvit